What is Basal Body Temperature?

 Temperature readings could be affected by fever, restless sleep, varying work schedules, alcohol, etc.

-PCOS (Polycystic Ovary Syndrome) or other hormonal disorders commonly have “false peaks” where ovulation does not occur.
-Recording daily BBT and CM is essential for clear self awareness.
+PCOS (Polycystic Ovary Syndrome) or other hormonal irregularities commonly have “false peaks” where ovulation does not occur.
+Recording daily BBT (and CF) is essential for clear self awareness.